 - Testing is voluntary at KMSD.

-- Once you’ve completed an 8 week session of training with Krav Maga San Diego, you will always be a part of KMSD.
+- Once you’ve completed a 4 or 8 week session of training with Krav Maga San Diego, you will always be a part of KMSD.
 If you return after an absence, you’re still a “Continuing student”.
 Forever.

 - Be on time.
 That means arrive early to deal with any parking challenges.
-If you are late you will likely earn extra training (at no extra charge).
+If you are late you will likely earn extra training (no extra charge).
 It is still better to be late than to miss class.
 If you have a reason why you know you’ll be late, let the Instructors know ahead of time.
 Always plan to stay for the full class but let the Instructors know if you have a reason you’ll have to leave early.
+If you cannot emotionally handle military-style discipline please DO NOT register for KMSD training!

 - Be familiar with the FAQs on the website.

-- Dress appropriately – athletic shoes, long dark pants (Contact us for recommendations after you are a registered KMSD student), white-based t shirt (KMSD shirt please, available to KMSD students only, both in class via an Order Form, or on our Shop page).
+- Dress appropriately – athletic shoes, long dark pants (Contact us for recommendations after you are a registered KMSD student – we get a discount on 5.11 Tactical products), white-based t shirt (KMSD shirt please, available to KMSD students only, both in class with an Order Form, or on our Shop page).

 - Bring a positive training attitude.

-- After you have been issued your handwraps, or you already own a pair, wrap up before class starts, not during lineup.
+- After you have gotten your handwraps, or if you already own a pair, wrap up before class starts, not during lineup.

-- Level 2 / Level 3 students should bring all of their full contact protective gear to every class.
-All gear must be inspected by an Instructor prior to use in class.
+- Level 2 / Level 3 students should bring all of their gear to every class.
+All gear purchased outside must be inspected by an Instructor prior to it’s use in class.

 - Be alert when training.
 Safety is our absolute #1 priority.